uglyoldbob/iot/readme.md

 - [ ] Add more database backends, feature gated
 - [ ] Redo how the ca pages are mapped to urls, to allow for proxying in a better fashion once pki is expanded.
 - [ ] Add certificate viewer for users.
+- [ ] Enable using systemd to start the service.